perigee/grandoc/doc/nodejspkgs.md

 Some nodejs packages
 =======

-- [Passport](http://passportjs.org/) for twitter, facebook and google+ authorization
+- [Passport](http://passportjs.org/) for twitter, facebook and google+ authentication.